steven94le/spotify-app/README.md

 1. Navigate to the server folder `cd server`
 2. Install the required packages `yarn install`
-3. Once that's done you can start the server with `npm run Devstart`
+3. Once that's done you can start the server with `npm run devStart`

 ### Resources Used